socrocket/core/core/doc/install.md

   The highest verbosity is bound to level 5.
   It displays a message for each state-change of a transaction, which tremendously slows down simulation and is therefore only recommended for debugging.
   (Add the `–G` switch to the configure command in case you plan on running coverage calculation.
 This will have a penalty on the system performance.)

+  When the configure process finished, you have to run `./waf configure` again, since there is an issue with `virtualenv`.

-2. *Compile library and run unit tests*
+3. *Compile library and run unit tests*

   Execute `./waf` to compile all targets.
 Optionally, the `–jN` flag can be used to define to maximum number of parallel threads.
   If co-simulation is configured make sure you have enough licenses to execute N instances of Modelsim.
   As an alternative, you may select a specific target (test or library) for compilation.
   A list of targets can be generated with `./waf list`.
-Selective compile is done using `./waf –targets=”comma,separated,list,of,targets”`.
+Selective compile is done using `./waf build --target=”comma,separated,list,of,targets”`.
+  A good starting point is `./waf build --target=leon3mp.platform,sdram.prom,hello.sparc`.
   After successful compilation the system automatically starts the respective unit test(s) and displays the result on the screen.

-3. *Optional Doxygen and Gcov*
+4. *Optional Doxygen and Gcov*

   In the final step you may generate additional documentation using Doxygen (`./waf docs`) or perform a test coverage calculation using Gcov/Lcov (`./waf coverage`).
   The configuration step does not check the presence of these tools.